My amazing Manchester: an international student’s guide

 I love the university’s main entrance, it has such a typical British style to it.

 The flowers outside the building are really beautiful too; you always see the seasons changing.
-Unlike my country where there isn’t four seasons to admire.
+Unlike my country where there aren’t four seasons to admire.

 I walk past here on my way home and the flowers are starting to grow.
 Springtime in Manchester is really nice.